-Procedure for the selection of the most plausible baseline scenario
+Procedure for the selection of the most plausible baseline scenario and demonstration of additionality

 Project participants shall identify the most plausible baseline scenario among all realistic and credible alternatives(s).
 Steps 2 and/or 3 of the latest approved version of the "Tool for the determination and assessment of additionality" should be used to assess which of these alternatives should be excluded from further consideration (e.g. alternatives where barriers are prohibitive or which are clearly economically unattractive).
 Where more than one credible and plausible alternative remains, project participants shall, as a conservative assumption, use the alternative baseline scenario that results in the lowest baseline emissions as the most likely baseline scenario.
+Project participants shall identify the most plausible baseline scenario and demonstrate additionality using the latest approved version of the "Combined tool to identify the baseline scenario and demonstrate additionality", agreed by the CDM Executive Board, available at the UNFCCC CDM web site

-Realistic and credible alternatives should be separately determined regarding:
+In applying Step 1 of the tool, realistic and credible alternatives should be separately determined regarding:

-- how power would be generated in the absence of the CDM project activity; - what would happen to the biomass residues in the absence of the project activity; and - in case of cogeneration projects: how the heat would be generated in the absence of the project • activity.
+- how power would be generated in the absence of the CDM project activity; - what would happen to the biomass residues in the absence of the project activity; and - in case of cogeneration projects: how the heat would be generated in the absence of the project activity.